The Everest is the biggest sprint race in the world and the $14 million race runs this Saturday at Randwick.

-We have our best bet, best each way and best roughie for the $13 million sprinting feature this Saturday.
+We have our best bets, best each way and best roughie selections.

-2018 The Everest final field, barrier draw and odds
+The Everest 2019 final field, barrier draw & odds

 Best Each Way Bet: